 Q: Is there a right and wrong way to clean resistance bands?

 A: Cleaning resistance bands is typically easy to do.
 You simply wipe them down with a clean damp cloth when you’re done and let them dry before putting them away.
 Don’t store them in direct sunlight as this could weaken them.
 And don’t use any harsh chemicals to clean them with either.
-As that may undermine the integrity of the material.
+That may undermine the integrity of the material.

 Q: Are resistance bands dangerous?